Defensive lapse in ninth proves costly as Mariners drop another to Angels

 Pitching dominated after that, with both bullpens pitching great.
 It was clear that one mistake could prove fatal.

-And indeed that was the case as the Mariners, held to one hit after the third inning, were left to wonder what might have been with a little better defense.
+And indeed that was the case as the Mariners were held to one hit after the third inning.

+“We talk about the play we didn’t make in the ninth inning … but you’ve got to score more than two runs to beat teams in our division,” Servais said.

+Still, the Mariners were left to wonder what might have been with a little better defense.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.